mkovac00/news-react/README.md

 # How to check out the project

-You can visit the project at: "LINK"
+You can visit the project at: [MyNews](https://admirable-sprite-8863df.netlify.app)

 # Status